michael-min-js/wings/README.md

 # wings.js
-A jQuery plugin that adds wings to a header
+A jQuery plugin that adds wings to a header.
+Wings are small triangles shaded darker than the header background that make it appear to wrap aroud like a ribbon in 3d.

 Usage: